dylsmith8/JavaIPC/Implementation/Writing/GeneralWriting.md

 window.
 I simply left the other parameters such as the width, height, style etc of the window as zero and null as needed.

+Once the window has successfully been created, you need to implement a message loop so the system will continually poll whether a message has been received or not.
+This was done using the function `GetMessage` in a while loop header using a `MSG` value which consists of message data from the window's message queue.
+In the loop, a call to `TranslateMessage` which posts the message to the window's message queue.
+In addition, a call to `DispatchMessage` takes place.
+This function dispatches the message to my own windows procedure function that actually handles the message as necessary.

+The native method `sendsDataCopyMessage` takes a string message and passes it into the JNI.
-The Window's `COPYDATASTRUCT` is then used to specify the size of the data as well as the actual message to be sent.
-Once this has been performed, I called `SendMessage` which is a function that takes the handle to the previously created message-only window, the flag `WM_COPYDATA`, as well as the a pointer to the copy data struct containing the message.
+Here it is assigned to `dwData` (a pointer to the data) of the `COPYDATASTRUCT` which is a struct that contains data to be sent to another application/process.
+The size in bytes of the data also needs to be specified within the struct by setting the property `cbData`.
+Once this has been done, `SendMessage` can be called that takes a handle to the newly-created message only window, the `WM_COPYDATA` flag and the data struct containing the message and its related information.
+If this message returns successfully, a subsequent call to `SendMessage` takes place that terminates the message only window.
+This is performed by sending `WM_DESTROY`.

+A windows procedure function is a programmer defined winapi function that handles any messages received on a window (from MSDN).
+The function I created called `WindowsProcedure` with signature `LRESULT WINAPI WindowsProcedure (HWND hwnd, UINT msg, WPARAM wparam, LPARAM lparam)` handles the message received from the native method `sendDataCopyMessage`.
+If the message type received was `WM_COPYDATA`, it means that some message was received from another process and needs to be handled.
+This is done by extracting the message from the `COPYDATASTRUCT` property 'lpData' using the following syntax:
+`msgReceived = (LPCSTR)(cds->lpData);` where `cds` is a pointer to a `COPYDATASTRUCT` structure.
+Alternatively, if the message type received was `WM_DESTROY`, this means that window needs to be terminated.
+This is done by using a call to `PostQuitMessage(0)`.
+This terminates the message loop and allows `createDataCopyWindow` to terminate and return the message received.
+In both these cases, returning true in the windows procedure is necessary since a message has been correctly handled.
+If a message a type is not recognised and hence not handled, retuning `DefWindowProc` takes place which allows default processing to unhandled messages.

-It appears to be an incredibly clunky way in which to implement an IPC mechanism.
+Data Copy appears to be an incredibly clunky way in which to implement an IPC mechanism.
 From my experience of it, it is not worth implementing it due to the fact that is only really useful in GUI-based programs.
-It is not worth the trouble in terms of creating an invisible window for a console based applications as overheads are sure to be introduced.
+It is not worth the trouble in terms of creating an invisible window for a console based applications as overheads are sure to be introduced, hence code refinement on it is relatively limited.
+As expected, performance is horrendous.
+It is even slower than sockets.
+An average of 10 runs resulted in a runtime of 2455624598ns or 2.46 seconds to send a simple 40 byte string message.
+Not recommended.